dijitalgaraj/developer-playbook/Cookbook/Guides/HowToUseGit.md

     * Main
     * Development
   * #### Main Branch
-    * There should NOT be any other branches published on GitHub
     * Main branch should have the latest commit that the live version of the application have
-    * Every commit in the Main branch should have a version number tag
+    * Every last commit in the Main branch should have a version number tag
   * #### Development Branch
     * Development branch is the place we work on
     * Development branch should be merged into Main branch only when the application live on the app store, with the version tag